 - October 21: isoHunt was always going to shut down after an MPAA settlement.
 However, it did so earlier than expected to prevent archival efforts, claiming that 95% of torrents were available elsewhere.
 No mention of the metadata though.

 - September 30: OMGPOP shut down, and now redirects to Zynga's main site.
-There was a petition to stop it from closing, which did not gain much traction.
+There was a to stop it from closing, which did not gain much traction.

 - September 30: MSN TV, aka WebTV, no longer accessible.

 - September 1st: Thebox.bz, a TV torrents tracker/site, shuts down.

 - September: Freeblog.hu closes without notifying their users.
 Unknown number of blogs lost.